 Other participating companies within the partnership include among others Carrier, which will supply essential parts for the production facilities, and investment company Momentum Capital, majority shareholder of CEG.
 In addition, several large international energy companies have indicated that they want to join the partnership.

 The organic waste streams are converted into biofuel through so-called torrefaction technology.
 With this technology the organic waste is converted into sustainable coal via a thermal refining process.
 This creates a relatively cheap biofuel with a high energy density.
 The biocoal in the form of pellets can be used in traditional coal-fired plants, but also for industrial heating processes, buildings or city district heating projects.
 Compared to coal combustion, per tonne of biocoal, 2.5 tons of CO2 is saved.
 Moreover, the energy value is higher and less storage and transport is needed than traditional sustainable alternatives.
-During the production of biocoal, the installation also produces green electricity and heat.

 The International Energy Agency (IEA) names torrefaction a promising technology, although a few years ago it concluded the investments were too high and the development was too slow.
 Now, the IEA names torrefied organic waste the cheapest, lowest risk for storage, transport and processing, and also the best form of organic waste as a global commodity.